 Miami’s first Cuban-born Mayor is joining the ranks of pro-immigrant and environmental groups speaking out against ‘Alligator Alcatraz.’

-Longtime South Florida politician and attorney Xavier Suarez told WLRN he opposes the new detention center for two reasons.
+Longtime South Florida politician and attorney Xavier Suarez told WLRN he opposes the new detention center.

 “I’ve always been pro-immigration.
 I’m an immigrant myself, how could I not be.
 It saddens me to see people treated as some of the rhetoric that they use,” Suarez said.